-The IRS has 2 new forms for reporting information about health insurance starting in January 2016:
+The IRS has two new forms for reporting information about health insurance starting in January 2016:

 - Form 1095-B, Health Coverage

 - Form 1095-C, Employer-Provided Health Insurance Offer and Coverage

 8 Facts You Need to Know About Form 1095-B and Form 1095-C